 Negative space allows the eye to rest as it moves through the images.
 In contrast, filling up your frame can give the viewer a claustrophobic feeling.

 Now, let’s discuss the Rule of Thirds.
 It’s arguably one of the most useful food photography tips you’ll get for composition.

 The Rule of Thirds is a compositional guideline that divides an image into nine equal sections using two horizontal lines and two vertical lines.
 The critical elements in the scene fall along these lines or at the points where they intersect.

 Think of an imaginary grid that divides the image into nine equal parts, like a tic-tac-toe grid.
 The ratio is 1:1 per rectangle.

 This grid helps add harmony to your images and will aid you considerably in creating your composition.

 If you want to take this concept even further, read about the Phi Grid.
-This is an even more powerful compositional tool that works particularly well for smartphone food photography.
+It’s an even more powerful compositional tool that works particularly well for smartphone food photography.

-The great thing is that smart phones already have this grid as an overlay when you turn on your camera.
+Thankfully, your smartphone already has this grid as an overlay when you turn on your camera.